West Covina Police Department

-The City of West Covina was incorporated in 1923 to prevent the City of Covina from establishing a sewage farm within the current city boundaries.
-In 1936, the City Council decided to hire its own duly sworn police officer, Joseph Fritsch, who is known today as West Covina’s first ever Police Officer.
-Within the same month, a second Police Officer was hired, Orval Davis.
+was incorporated in 1923 to prevent the City of Covina from establishing a sewage farm within the current city boundaries.
+In 1936, the City Council decided to hire its own duly sworn police officer, Joseph Fritsch, who is known today as West Covina’s first-ever police officer.
+Within the same month, a second police officer was hired, Orval Davis.
 Both officers used their personal motorcycles for the job because there were no police cars in use to date.

-In 1941, the City Council decided to purchase the police department’s first patrol car, a two door Buick Sedan.
+the City Council decided to purchase the police department’s first patrol car, a two-door Buick Sedan.
 The vehicle was wrecked that same year and totaled.
-By 1942, the police department had grown to 9 officers.
-Because of the growth, headquarters aka “civic center” was moved to 1808 State Highway in a place called Sunkist Village.
+By 1942, the police department had grown to nine officers.
+Because of the growth, the police department headquarters (also known as “civic center”) was moved to 1808 State Highway in a place called Sunkist Village.
 That year the city contracted with the Covina Police Department to use their jail to book and house prisoners at $50.00 per year.
 Working conditions were then greatly improved as the officers were authorized to use their own vehicles at $3.00 a day because the department vehicle was still in the shop.
 In November of that year, a second vehicle was purchased.

-Between the years of 1942- 1967 there was substantial internal growth with the purchase of two-way radios, additional police vehicles, and the recruitment of new employees.
-By 1967 the department had 64 officers, (Chief, 2 Captains, 6 Lieutenants, 7 sergeants, 8 detectives, 40 police officers and 68 reserve officers).
-In 1969 the police department was moved to its current location at 1444 W. Garvey Ave.
-In that same year the West Covina SWAT Team was formed, followed by the birth of the West Covina Police K-9 program in 1981.
+Between the years 1942- 1967, there was substantial internal growth with the purchase of two-way radios, additional police vehicles, and the recruitment of new employees.
+By 1967, the department had 64 officers, (a chief, 2 captains, 6 lieutenants, 7 sergeants, 8 detectives, 40 police officers, and 68 reserve officers).
+In 1969, the police department was moved to its current location at 1444 West Garvey Avenue.
+In that same year, the West Covina Police Department SWAT Team was formed, followed by the birth of the West Covina Police Department K-9 program in 1981.

 The West Covina Police Department has a proud history of service to the community.
-The Police Department has an authorized full time workforce of 97 sworn Officers and 66 civilians.
-In addition, there about 55 part time positions which include Reserve Officers and clerical staff.
+The police department has an authorized full-time workforce of 100 sworn officers and 66 civilians.
+In addition, there are about 55 part-time positions which include reserve officers and clerical staff.
 The Department also utilizes volunteer programs, which are a very important part of the overall public safety effort.
-The men and women of the West Covina Police Department strive to provide the highest level of service and protection for the community.
+The men and women of the West Covina Police Department strive to provide the highest level of service and protection for the community